-Our City Our Home – GLIDE has been a leader in the “Our City Our Home” movement which pushed Prop C to victory last fall by a 61%.
-This historic measure provided enough funding to end chronic, family, and youth homelessness in San Francisco.
-Opponents of the measure brought a lawsuit which has delayed the distribution of funds.
+Our City Our Home – GLIDE has been a leading member of the “Our City Our Home” coalition and movement behind Prop C, which San Francisco voters passed by 62% in November 2018.
+This historic measure, which levies a small tax on corporate profits over $50 million, was designed to address the full scale of the city’s homelessness crisis, providing enough funding to end chronic, family, and youth homelessness in San Francisco.
+Opponents of the measure brought a lawsuit which delayed the distribution, but not the collection, of the funds.

-In the meantime, GLIDE has worked through the Our City Our Home Coalition to advocate for increased funding for housing and services.
-This budget cycle, the result has been an additional 473 new housing units/subsides, 1,355 households receiving shelter and emergency back-rent services, 110 emergency housing units for homeless youth, substantially increased mental health and substance use services, additional employment services, and new 24hr public bathrooms for the neighborhood.
-The total budgetary increase was nearly twenty five million dollars.
+In the meantime, GLIDE worked through the Our City Our Home coalition to advocate for increased funding for housing and services.
+In the budget cycle following the November 2018 passage of Prop C, this advocacy resulted in an additional 473 new housing units/subsides, 1,355 households receiving shelter and emergency back-rent services, 110 emergency housing units for homeless youth, substantially increased mental health and substance use services, additional employment services, and new 24hr public bathrooms for the neighborhood.
+The total budgetary increase was nearly $25 million.

 April 2018: begin signature gathering to reach minimum threshold of 9,000 signatures

 July 2018: reached a record breaking 26,000 signatures